AP Interview: Hamas official says 'no shortage of missiles' - WTMJ

 Hamdan said that as part of the talks, Hamas and a smaller militant group, Islamic Jihad, demand that Israeli police agree not to enter Jerusalem’s Al-Aqsa Mosque compound, Islam’s third holiest site.
 During the Jerusalem tensions that preceded the current war, Israeli riot police firing tear guns, stun grenades and rubber bullets clashed with Palestinian stone throwers in the compound.
 Israel is bound to reject any Hamas demands linked to Jerusalem.

-During the current fighting, Hamas missiles have been hitting deeper inside Israel and with greater accuracy than ever before, including several barrages on Tel Aviv.
+During the 11-day fighting, Hamas missiles have hit deeper inside Israel and with greater accuracy than ever before, including several barrages on Tel Aviv.

 Hamdan said the arsenal was far from being depleted.
 “There is no shortage of missiles,” he said, without elaborating.